-Credit risk refers to the risk that a counter-party will default on its contractual obligations resulting in financial loss to the group.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the group.
 Customer credit risk is managed through Frigaard Property Group's common procedures for identifying and managing risk, including tender approval procedure and ongoing operational risk assessments of varying sizes and types with the different customer categories in the markets of operation.

 Frigaard Property Group's credit risk refers to the risk to the group's trade receivables and investment in liquid assets.
+Contract assets is included in the assessment together with the accounts receivable.
 As for the business of housing development a large part is based on customer prepayments before the handover of the property, the group's credit risk is considered reasonably low.
 For building and engineering contracts, the customer is normally subject to arrangements ensuring bank guarantees and prepayments throughout the project.